-Wheat production accounts for the highest share of energy land footprint, increasing from 44.49 per cent in 1995 to 55.71 per cent in 2010.
+Wheat production accounts for the highest share of energy land footprint, increasing from 44.49 percent in 1995 to 55.71 percent in 2010.
 This was due to large wheat consumption, higher energy inputs used and CO2e emissions in the atmosphere (361 kg CO2e/tonne) in comparison to other grain crops.
 Barley production accounts for the second-highest energy land footprint based on the emission statistics given by Collison et al. (2012) as 244 kg CO2e per tonne of barley production and consumption.
-Considering these statistics, barley consumption directs the 0.422×10^7 gha (per capita 0.23 gha) and 0.369×10^7 gha (0.17 gha per capita) productive energy land in 1995 and 2010 respectively.
-The highest CO_2e emission, 539 kg/per tonne, by rapeseed production is revealed by Collison et al. (2012), but the ecological impact through energy land is less than the wheat and barley production because rapeseed has low production and consumption.
-The same occurred for cottonseed production, as 1 tonne of cottonseed needs 20GJ of energy through production to consumption, it has less ecological impact than wheat, barley and rapeseed.
+The highest CO2e emission, 539 kg/per tonne, by rapeseed production is revealed by Collison et al. (2012), but the ecological impact through energy land is less than the wheat and barley production because rapeseed has low production and consumption.